|Abbreviation||FT / PT|

 In addition to regular classes, candidates will be required to complete a capstone course in their final semester that will culminate in a final creative project to be presented at a conference to the academic and wider community.

 Full Time (one year, with evening lectures and seminars usually on Mondays and Wednesdays, combined with daytime courses)

 Part Time (two years, with evening lectures and seminars usually on Mondays and Wednesdays)

 Medium of Instruction

 Programme Entrance Requirements

-1. A Bachelor's degree with good honours with a major in English or a closely related subject from a recognised university.
+1. A good Bachelor's degree with a major in English or a closely related subject from a recognised university.

-2. An entrance examination and interview may be used to ascertain the most suitable candidates.
+3. An interview may be used to ascertain the most suitable candidates.